============================================================

 You can also manage secrets via the CLI:

-prime secrets # Manage global secrets
+prime secret list # list global secrets

 In your environment code, validate required keys early using vf.ensure_keys():